makrai/notes/jackendoff90-sem-struct.md

 * These are ... quite different in the kind of reference they pick out, but formally (algebraically) they have [6 points] in common
   1. Each major syntactic constituent ... maps into a conceptual constituent
-    * NN correspond to Thing-constituents, the PP ... to a Path-constituent, and the entire sentence ... to an Event-constituent
+    * NN correspond to Thing-constituents, the
+      PP [to a Path-constituent, and the entire sentence] to an Event-cns
     * the converse of this correlation does not hold
       * many conceptual constituents of a sentence's meaning are completely contained within lexical items